 With so many varieties in paver driveway selections, how do you know what is best for your home?
 Concrete, brick paver pavers, slate pavers, gravel, stones, ceramic tiles, steel and interlocking paver stones there is a very good reason that there are so many unique types of paver driveway.
 It is safe to say that a paver driveway is king when it comes to curb appearance!
 If you are going to spend the money on something that will last for the duration of your home’s life, it makes sense to select something that will withstand the elements and that will require minimal maintenance costs.

-A paver driveway can be installed in a variety of ways.
+A paver driveway in Kent, Washington can be installed in a variety of ways.
 The first, and most common, is the flat installation.
 In this instance the ground is poured as directed by the installer and then the top layer of sand is installed.
 Each of the sand layers should be approximately ten inches deep.